satwikkansal/wtfpython/README.md

 #### 💡 Explanation:
 + `antigravity` module is one of the few easter eggs released by Python developers.
 + `import antigravity` opens up a web browser pointing to the [classic XKCD comic](http://xkcd.com/353/) about Python.
 + Well, there's more to it.
 There's **another easter egg inside the easter egg**.
-If look at the [code](https://github.com/python/cpython/blob/master/Lib/antigravity.py#L7-L17), there's a function defined that purports to implement the [XKCD's geohashing algorithm](https://xkcd.com/426/).
+If you look at the [code](https://github.com/python/cpython/blob/master/Lib/antigravity.py#L7-L17), there's a function defined that purports to implement the [XKCD's geohashing algorithm](https://xkcd.com/426/).

 ---